-This is the Duke University Women's Track scholarship and program information page.
-Here you will get information regarding the college and information on their Women's Track program like who to contact about recruiting, names of past alumni, what scholarship opportunities are presented and how to start the recruiting process.
+This is the Duke University Women's Track scholarship and program info page.
+Here you'll receive information about the school and details on their Women's Track program like who to make contact with about recruiting, names of past alumni, what scholarship opportunities are presented and how to start the recruiting process.

-Duke University Women's track Program Coaching & Recruiting Staff
+Duke University Women's track Program Recruiting and Coaching Staff

-If you are trying to get recruited it's important to know who to build a relationship with - and NCSA has got the information you need.
-The Associate Head Coach of the Duke University Women's Track program is BJ Linnenbrink.
+If you're looking to get recruited it's important to know who to build a relationship with - and NCSA has got the info you need.
+The Volunteer Assistant Coach of the Duke University Women's Track program is Daniel Goetz.
 Additional key personnel include:

 - Assistant Coach Mark Mueller

-- Director of Track & Field Norm Ogilvie
+- Head Men's Coach, Director of Track & Field Norm Ogilvie

 - Assistant Coach Jan Ogilvie